To explore and use an API, simply:

 • URL template

-If you are already subscribed to an API, the action link within the Environments section will be 'View' so you can view any subscriptions.
-Else it will be 'Subscribe', so you can subscribe to API.
+If you are already subscribed to an API, the Action link within the Environments section will be displayed as View.
+This means you can view any subscriptions to the API.
+Else, it will be displayed as Subscribe, meaning you can subscribe to the API.

 Managing your subscriptions